mntnorv/wb/README.md

 wb.c
 ====

-A wallbase downloader, written in C
+A wallbase.cc image downloader, written in C